Privacy Policy

 Right to object

-If we process your data on the basis of legitimate interests, you may object to this data processing at any time; this would also apply to profiling based on these provisions.
-We will then no longer process your data unless we can demonstrate compelling legitimate grounds for the processing which override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
+If we process your data on the basis of legitimate interest, you may object to this data processing at any time; this would also apply to profiling based on these provisions.
+We will then no longer process your data unless we can demonstrate compelling legitimate grounds for the processing that override your interests, rights and freedoms, or the processing serves to assert, exercise or defend legal claims.
 You may object to the processing of your data for direct marketing purposes at any time without giving reasons.

 Right to lodge a complaint